WeblateOrg/weblate/docs/admin/install/docker.rst

    .. warning::

-      This is currently experimental and not widely tested.
+      This is currently experimental, not widely tested and not supported by the Weblate team.

    .. seealso::